ndrsf/vertx-hello-rest/Readme.md

 - OpenAPI provides these features:
     - Routes and operations are defined and validated
-    - Defining security (sadly roles are not supported by OpenAPI 3.0 and Basic Auth)
+    - Defining security (sadly roles are not supported by OpenAPI 3.0 for Basic Auth)
     - Schema validation of body parameters, query and path params
     - Validation of MIME types (however implementation does not return error code 415 if no handler accepts the request mime type but rather returns
       400 - did not bother creating a bug for that yet)
 - Swagger UI is available on localhost:$MainVerticle.PORT/swagger/swagger-ui
+- Role validation for basic auth is done horribly manually, I wonder if there is a nicer way